emmercm/www/src/blog/an-effective-incident-runbook-template.md

 ## Foreword

 Most high-SEO articles about incident response talk about how to establish an incident management process at an organization.
-Basically none of these articles provide anything actionable to engineers.
+Basically, none of these articles provide anything actionable to engineers.

 _Note: I am not a security practitioner.
 All information contained here is aimed at SREs and engineers that participate in an on-call rotation._